microsoft/YamUI/src/components/HorizontalList/HorizontalListItem.md

-`HorizontalListItem` components should be nested within a `HorizontalList` component.
+To be rendered only inside a `HorizontalList` component.